About IS3NA

 IRT Travel Awards

-To encourage young researchers to attend and present their work International Round Table meetings, IS3NA provides a limited number of Travel Awards for each IRT, reserved to PhD students and post-docs with restricted budget submitting an abstract.
+To encourage young researchers to attend and present their works at XXV IRT, IS3NA provides a limited number of Travel Awards, reserved to PhD students and post-docs with restricted budget submitting an abstract for a poster/oral contribution.
+The application process for the IS3NA Travel Awards is now closed.